 In the meantime, check out our Book Outline Challenge.

-How many chapters should be in a novel?
+How many chapters are in a novel?

-The short answer is, unfortunately, that there is no one correct answer to that question.
-The average number of chapters in a novel, not accounting for genres or target audience is about a dozen.
+The short answer is, unfortunately, that there is no one correct answer to the question of how many chapters are in a novel.

 The first installment in the Harry Potter series totaled 17 chapters with about 77,500 words total whereas The Hunger Games topped out at 27 chapters with a word count of 99,750.